 Meanwhile, Linda’s deeply moving vocal backed lightly by Richard’s acoustic guitar, banjo and barely perceptible accordion gives the song that quietly majestic lift that sends it into the “deeply beautiful” stratosphere.
 It was already a very good song, but the execution made it a great one.

 Anyone who had picked up the soundtrack from “Divine Secrets of the Ya-Ya Sisterhood” movie from five years ago will find this track on there and no doubt it’s appearance in that CD opened up many new ears to it.
-But if you haven’t, well, here’s a live version performed on tour in 1982, not long before this most talented of husband-and-wife musical duos sadly split up:
+But if you haven’t, well, there’s a live version embedded above, performed on tour in 1982 not long before this most talented of husband-and-wife musical duos sadly split up.